openstack/ossa/doc/source/repos-overseen.rst

 3. Repositories must have versioned releases to qualify for VMT oversight.
-Vulnerabilities warrant advisories if they appear in official releases or on `maintained <phases>`_ stable branches.
+Vulnerabilities warrant advisories if they appear in official releases or on *maintained* stable branches (see `Stable Branch Maintenance Phases`_).
+Vulnerabilities only present in master since the last release, or only on *unmaintained* branches, will not have their disclosure coordinated by the VMT.
-   Vulnerabilities only present in master since the last release, or only on branches under `extended maintenance <phases>`_, will not have their disclosure coordinated by the VMT.
    Pre-releases, release candidates and milestones are not considered official releases for the purpose of this policy.

 4. The defect tracker for each overseen repository must be configured to initially only provide access for the VMT for